-Let's start at the beginning, with the very first word.
-"Therefore", Jesus begins this particular piece of teaching and advice, and with that introduction we recognize he is wrapping up, providing a summary explanation for something he has already said.
-What was that?
-Well, let's refresh our memories as to what he has already taught the crowds.
+Let's start at the beginning, almost with the very first word.
+"Therefore", Jesus leads into this particular piece of teaching and advice, and with that introduction we recognize he is wrapping up, providing a summary explanation for something he has already said.
+Let's refresh our memories as to what he has already taught the crowds.